He wakes in the middle of the night and fumbles to reach his lamp. His breathing is quick and his vision is blurry. His actions are routine.

 Sitting up, he pulls the tools of his trade from a drawer by his side: paper and pencil.
 He records his thoughts though they move to escape him.
 At some point, he is satisfied in his task.
 He places the paper and the pencil back in the drawer.
 Turning off the light and drawing up the covers, he sleeps soundly once again.

-We designers are an idiosyncratic bunch.
+Designers are an idiosyncratic bunch.
 What others might see as eccentric or downright schizophrenic behavior, designers will routinely refer to as bouts of “inspiration.”
-Call it what you will – webmaster jam sessions or midnight sketch-a-thons – creative bursts are par for our course.
+Call it what you will – jam sessions or midnight sketch-a-thons – creative bursts are par for our course.

 Designers are critics, too; constantly addressing and assessing the things around them.
 So while most of what it means to be a designer is generative – in pursuit of something new – the best designers are also reflective, giving consideration to the objects around them.

 Likewise, design is a self-selecting, evolutionary act.
 This is readily apparent if we consider the artifacts presented during a typical design process.
 Artifacts are useful because they’re indicative of a greater idea.
 They’re not all roses.
 Precisely because artifacts are indicative, they’re not exhaustive.
 This is to say, artifacts cannot speak for themselves.

 Once a deliverable is, well, delivered, the designer is encouraged to engage in a conversation around it.
 When discussion day (d-day) arrives, he narrates, explaining the thought process behind his recent work.
 As prudent as this sounds, though, it’s rarely a straightforward endeavor.
 Here, clients tend to ask for things that were intentionally avoided along the way:

 Can we get a button or two for social media?

 These conversations keep me up at night.
 Literally.
 It’s as though some clients can’t see the forest for the trees.